quasarframework/quasar-framework.org/source/api/js-scroll-fire-directive.md

 ```

 > **IMPORTANT**
-> For performance purposes, the method being fired is debounced 50ms by default.
+> For performance purposes, the scroll listener function injected  is by default debounced by 50ms.
 Read more about `debouncing` [here](/api/js-helpers-and-utils.html#Debounce-Function).